 Summer means pools, and pools mean water shoes.
-Your kid needs a solid pair of water shoes for safety and traction.
+That’s why you need to get a pair of kids’ water shoes, for proper traction and support.

 Slip-on shoe styles are an easy option, because of their ease of use, but because they don’t have enough support, they’re better options for the beach and pool.
 If you plan on boating, or hiking, get shoes that work on slippery surfaces, but transition well to other outdoor activities.
 Make sure your water shoes dry quickly, and are breathable.
 Because stinky feet are gross.